Skip to main content

 • spec.resourceSelectors:selecting resources to migrate, you can define your custom ResourceSelector.

-Apply this PropagationPolicy to Karmada control plane.
+Apply the above PropagationPolicy to the Karmada control plane:

-$ kubectl --context karmada-apiserver apply -f /tmp/pp-for-migrating-deployments-and-services.yaml
+$ kubectl --context karmada-apiserver apply -f /tmp/pp-for-migrating-deployments.yaml

 propagationpolicy.policy.karmada.io/migrate-pp created